 would you tell me if I gained weight? no, because i love you

 No, because when I look at you I don’t see someone who has or hasn’t gained weight, I see my friend who sends me memes on instagram.
-I see my friend who wears a lot of pink and doesn’t like it when I sleep-in past noon.
-Not to say that I don’t see you in the physical sense, I see you when you braid your hair or when you wear a good outfit, but in my mind when I see you I see an amalgamation of all our experiences together, I don’t see you as a body with or without weight.
-I think because that's not how I would want anyone to see me.
-The people who are important, they exist to me in all of their personhood, not as something that is tall or short or thin or fat.
+I see my friend who doesn’t like it when I sleep-in past noon.
+Not to say that I don’t see you in the physical sense, I see you when you braid your hair or when you wear a nice outfit, but in my mind when I see you I see an amalgamation of all our experiences together, I don’t see you as a body with or without weight.
+The people who are important to me exist in all of their personhood, not as something that is tall or short or thin or fat.

 I would never want someone to comment on my weight even with the best, most innocent of intentions.
 I would never want someone that I care about to imply that my body is better or worse a certain way, that I should or shouldn’t change the way that I look, as if our relationship hinges on how well I can fit into the beauty standard.
 As if I don’t deserve to be loved at my ugliest, most hideous state, whatever that might look like.